 - Saliva swallowing

 - Chewing and swallowing food

 Types of Issues We Treat

 Orofacial Myofunctional Disorders (OMDs)

-Orofacial Myofunctional Disorders (OMDs) are disorders of the muscles and functions of the face and mouth that have many long term effects that experts are just now becoming aware of.
+Orofacial Myofunctional Disorders (OMDs) are disorders of the muscles and functions of the face and mouth that have clear signs and many long term effects if not treated.

 A tongue thrust is when your tongue pushes forward during swallowing or speech.
 This may eventually push your teeth out of alignment.

 Sometimes the frenum under your tongue is restricted to the point that eating, swallowing and perhaps speaking becomes difficult.
-This is Tongue Tie.
+This is called a Tongue Tie.

 Oral Habits (finger and thumb sucking)

 While it may seem like a normal habit for a baby to suck their thumb, too much finger and thumb sucking can lead to problems later in life.